Turning the Plastic Tide

 Community

-The project has so far brought together 104 children and adults to work towards a brighter and cleaner community collectively.
-Future scheduled events also include beach clean-ups engaging the wider community.
+The project brought together 200+ children and adults to work towards a brighter and cleaner community collectively.

 Science